Edmonton-Open-Data/Edmonton-Bylaw-Infractions-I/README.md

 * Mouseover unveils type and percentage
 * Chart updates whenever; selection options, heatmap, or bubble cloud are filtered
 ## 3 Heatmap (yearly and monthly trend)
-* Chamfared rectangles, row, and column text are clickable
+* Rounded rectangles, row, and column text are clickable
 * Mouseover for each rectangle
 * Each row shows the year's trend
 * Each column uncovers month's trend related to a 7 year time frame (except for missing data)